jrhackett/dnd-5e-api/README.md

 Jake Hackett

-Soon to be: Jame Grippo
+Soon to be: James Grippo